Titeuf: 2000s

 In 2007, Le Monde de Titeuf and Le Monde de Nadia were released for the Nintendo DS, once more developed by Dream On Studio.
 Both titles were 3D action-adventure games with minigames as well, although each version having a different selection of minigames.
 They were released outside France as Tootuff's World and Nadia's World.

 In 2008, the last Titeuf games from Atari were released - Titeuf Mégafunland and Nadia Mégafunland, again developed by Dream On Studio.
 They were also 3D action-adventure games with separate minigames for each title.
-Both titles were only released in France, but the game can be played in English as well.
+Both titles were only released in France, but the games can be played in English as well.

-2010's
+2010s

 In 2011, a game based on Titeuf, le Film was released for the Wii, Microsoft Windows and the Nintendo DS which like with Mega Compet, consisted of many minigames.
 It was published by Deep Silver and developed by Tate Interactive.
 Like with Mega Compet', the game was only released in France.

 In November 2019, Microids released a remaster of Titeuf Mega-Compet titled Titeuf: Mega Party for the PlayStation 4, Xbox One, Nintendo Switch, Microsoft Windows and macOS.
 For the first time, the game was released in North America in addition to Europe, under the title of Mega Party - a Tootuff Adventure in English, with a new English translation and dub.
 The French release retained its 7+ rating, while the English release was increased to 12+ due to the game's content.